 "As a former oncology patient, I know how sad and almost creepy it can be to watch yourself get a blood transfusion, or a platelets transfusion or any transfusion.
 I remember one time I was in the hospital getting a blood transfusion and I wanted to find a way to cover it up because it looked horrible.
 So, I got permission to use a pillowcase and decorate it.
 I used glitter, feathers, stickers and markers and I made it look pretty.
 Then I walked around to show everyone and I was happy.
 Join me in putting together TransFUNers" kits that have: one new pillowcase, small packs of glitter, small bottles of glue, stickers for boys and girls, markers, pipe cleaners, colorful feathers, google eyes, and felt squares.
 This is a great project for youth and adults to support while helping a sick child transform their transfusions into TransFUNers."

 TransFUNers kits are filled with the craft items listed above and donated to pediatric hospitals.
+To date, We Cancerve has donated to TransFUNers kits to 590 hospitalized children.
 Interested in stuffing TransFUNers kits for us?
 Contact us today.

 Founder Grace Callwood in 2014